-It all started when I wrote a blog about my concerns.
+It all started when I wrote a blog back in July 2015.
 It went downhill from there.
 Rather rapidly.

-1) In Nov 2012, Chris Roberts, who had made some space combat games (his last game was in 1996) almost two decades ago, and his attorney partner, Ortwin Freyermuth, announced the Star Citizen space combat game project.
+In Oct 2012, Chris Roberts, who had made some space combat games (his last game was in 1996) almost two decades ago, and his attorney partner, Ortwin Freyermuth, announced the Star Citizen space combat game project.
 They were going to crowd-fund it to the tune of $2M.
 They first had it on their own website, but later moved to Kickstarter.

-In mid 2015, through various industry sources (some were working on the project), I got wind of the Star Citizen project in trouble amid technical issues, rumors of mismanagement, inability to deliver on promises, backer money being wasted etc, I started to investigate it.
+In mid 2015, through various industry sources (some were working on the project), I got wind of the Star Citizen project in trouble amid technical issues, rumors of mismanagement, inability to deliver on promises, backer money being wasted etc. So I started to investigate it.
 I got in touch with Roberts to try and get some more details from him.
 He ignored my inquiries.

-So I continued with my research and subsequently published that first blog in July 2015, Interstellar Citizens in which I stated the following opinion, which then got picked up and propagated by the media.
+So I continued with my research, and subsequently published that first blog in July 2015, Interstellar Citizens in which I stated the following opinion, which then got picked up by the media.

 “Without disrespect to anyone, I’m just going to say it: it is my opinion that, this game, as has been pitched, will never get made.Ever.

 There isn’t a single publisher or developer on this planet who could build this game as pitched, let alone for anything less than $150 million.

 The original vision which I backed in 2012?
 Yes, that was totally doable.
 This new vision?
 Not a chance.

 The technical scope of this game surpasses GTAV, not to mention the likes of Halo.